hsf-training/cpluspluscourse/exercises/operators/README.md

 - Review operator*() so to reuse operator*=().
 - Ensure calls to operator*=() can be chained, the same as operator<<().

-## Take aways
+## Take away

 - Do not confuse equality and equivalence.
-- We can very often implement an arithemtic operator@ in terms of operator@=.
+- We can very often implement an arithmetic operator@ in terms of operator@=.
 - When implementing <=>, you get <, >, <=, >= for free.
 - Object-functions are very used with standard algorithms, yet tend to be often replaced by lambdas in modern C++.